 - Step # 1 Warm up by stretching legs, calves, and back for 5 minutes.
-This is very important to help relieve some of the muscle discomfort that occurs. - Step # 2 Begin walking at 2.0 MPH with no incline.
+This is very important to help relieve some of the muscle discomfort that occurs. - Step # 2 Begin walking at 2.2 MPH with no incline.
+Walk at this speed for the first 8 minutes.